-Lea is an active member of SCBWI, (Society of Children's Book Writers and Illustrators).
-Her portfolios won awards twice at the annual SCBWI conferences in Los Angeles.
-For10 consecutive years, as Illustrator Coordinator for the San Francisco/South region of SCBWI, she has organized and facilitated an annual children's book illustrator conference featuring nationally famous illustrators, art directors and editors.
-This popular "Illustrator Day" is one of the largest illustrator events in all of SCBWI, drawing 70-90 illustrators each year.
+For10 consecutive years, as Illustrator Coordinator for the San Francisco/South region of SCBWI, Lea organized and facilitated an annual children's book illustrator conference featuring nationally famous illustrators, art directors and editors.
+This popular "Illustrator Day," one of the largest illustrator events in all of SCBWI, drew 70-90 illustrators each year.
 She retired from that position several years ago to devote more time to her own projects.